 When $t$ is the maximal or the minimal value, then $CR_f(t)$ consists of a single vertex $v_t$.
-In this case $\overline{ CR_f(t)}$ is simply $\overline{star(v_t)}$.
-When $t$ is a regular value, $CR_f(t)$ is a disjoint union of topological cylinders, that is $CR_f(t)$ appears as a "thickened" band around the curve $f^{-1}(t).$ Note that when the value $t$ corresponding to a vertex $v$ in $V(M)$ with $f(v)=t$ for some $v$ in $M$, then $CR_f(t) \cap f^{-1}(t)=\{v\}$.
-When $t$ is critical value of a saddle point then the curve $f^{-1}(t)$ consists of a finite collection of simple close curves that meet at the saddle point and the the set $\overline{ CR_f(t)}$ can be seen as the thickened band of these curves.
-See Figure \ref{levelset1}.
+In this case, $\overline{ CR_f(t)}$ is simply $\overline{star(v_t)}$.
+When $t$ is a regular value, then $\overline{CR_f(t)}$ is a disjoint union of topological cylinders, that is, $\overline{CR_f(t)}$ appears as a "thickened" band around the curve $f^{-1}(t).$ Note that when the value $t$ corresponding to a vertex $v$ in $V(M)$ with $f(v)=t$ for some $v$ in $M$, then the set of simplices in the intersection $CR_f(t) \cap f^{-1}(t)$ is simply the vertex $\{v\}$.
+When $t$ is the critical value of a saddle point, then the curve $f^{-1}(t)$ consists of a finite collection of simple close curves that meet at the saddle point, and the set $\overline{ CR_f(t)}$ can be seen as the thickened band of these curves.
+See Figure~\ref{levelset1}.

-The \textit{lower level} of the cross subsimplex of a value $t$, denoted by $L(\overline{ CR_f(t) } )$, is the set of vertices and edges in $\overline{ CR_f(t) }$ which have values less than or equal to $t$.
-Similarly, the \textit{higher level} of the cross subsimplex of a value $t$, denoted by $H(\overline{ CR_f(t) } )$, is the set of vertices and edges in $\overline{ CR_f(t) } $ which have values higher than or equal to $t$.
-See Figure \ref{levelset1}.
+The \textit{lower level} of the cross subsimplex of a value $t$, denoted by $L(\overline{ CR_f(t) } )$, is the set of vertices and edges in $\overline{ CR_f(t) }$, which have values less than or equal to $t$.
+Similarly, the \textit{higher level} of the cross subsimplex of a value $t$, denoted by $H(\overline{ CR_f(t) } )$, is the set of vertices and edges in $\overline{ CR_f(t) } $, which have values higher than or equal to $t$.
+See Figure~\ref{levelset1}.

 Recall the notion of the connected component of a critical set from Section~\ref{critical sets}.
 Specifically, for a critical vertex $v$ with a critical value $t_v$, we talked about the connected components of the critical set $ C_{v}$.
-Using the definitions we introduced in this section we can computed the connected components of the critical set $ C_{v}$ in the piece-wise linear setting by considering the connected components of $L(\overline{ CR_f(t_v)})$.
+Using the definitions introduced in this section, we can compute the connected components of the critical set $ C_{v}$ in the piece-wise linear setting by considering the connected components of $L(\overline{ CR_f(t_v)})$.

-\subsubsection{Construction of the ascending paths}
+\subsubsection{Construction of the Ascending Paths}

 The ascending paths from a critical point $v_0$ are specified as follows:

 \begin{enumerate}